julia-pascale/pascale-portfolio/assignment2.md

 "I am confused 😔 " <br>
 "The labeling of the axes is important - need better descriptors than valance and arousal.
 Simple “strength of emotion” and “positive/negative emotion” is clearer." <br>
 "Do the emoji’s correspond with the dots?
 What’s valence, what’s arousal in regards to this?
 I am confused.
 Several of the neutral emojis don’t really seem very neutral to me."<br>
 "This one is even more confusing because it doesn’t have the descriptors that show 1 is negative and 9 is positive and 1 is calm and 9 is excited.
 Also, wouldn’t a sleeping emoji be a 0 because being asleep is surely not being aroused at all, right?
-Why do axes both start at 1?"
+Why do axes both start at 1?" <br>
+"Rename the axes!"

 #### wireframe 2
 The second direction I went was to convert the graph into quadrants.
 With the way the scoring was set up in the study, one could say 5 on valence and 5 on arousal is "true neutral," so even though the axes don't go from -5 to 5, the shape still works: <br>
 <img src="/quad_grid_sketch.jpg" width="800" height="600"> <br>
 ##### feedback
 "I think people generally understand the idea of the quadrants.
 And it works in this example since you have a good/bad binary on one axis.
 Better to have a binary on the other axis too- rather than just strength of emotion which is a continuum.
 I think you could arrange the positive/negative emotion on the x-axis and the strength on the y starting at the origin 0 as neutral and still come up with the quadrants.
 But sometimes they will do a regressive line like in the 2nd example.
-The further up and to the right the stronger and more positive."
+The further up and to the right the stronger and more positive." <br>
+"Clarify what high energy means." <br>

 #### wireframe 3 and 3.5
 The next direction I went was to make a cut to look only at the similar emoji - those that I felt generally mean the same thing.
 I thought it might be interesting to see how the scores differed between emoji that look similar.
 What made people think one eye shape was more energetic than another eye shape?
 But to make the differences between the similar emoji clear, the axes needed to be really weird: <br>